• Skip to primary navigation

 • Use a glass pie dish - Glass dishes distribute heat evenly, ensuring that the bottom cooks thoroughly, and they provide the advantage of allowing you to easily see when the sides and bottom of the crust have turned a golden brown.

-• Keep it cold - Keep all the ingredients cold.
+• Keep it cold - Use butter staright from the fridge and ice cold water.
 A warm crust is challenging to handle, as it tends to stick and requires more flour for rolling, resulting in a tougher crust.

-• Roll into ⅛-inch thickness or 12-inch circle - This provides ample dough to create an attractive border for the all butter pie crust.
+• Roll into ⅛-inch thickness or 13-inch circle - This provides ample dough to create an attractive border for the all butter pie crust.

 How to keep pie dough cold?

 To maintain the dough's cold temperature, use ice-cold water and butter straight from the fridge.
-For the ice water, fill a glass with water and add ice, using approximately 3 tablespoons for the all butter pie crust recipe.
+For the ice water, fill a glass with water and add ice cubes, using approximately ¼ cup or 4 tablepsoons for the all butter pie crust recipe.
 It's also crucial to chill the pie dough for a minimum of 2 hours before rolling it out.

 Can I make the dough by hand?